OpenNWP/L-GAME/README.md

 ./setup_directories.sh
 ```

-If you want to use radiation, modify rrtmgp_coefficients_file_sw and rrtmgp_coefficients_file_lw in the file src/radiation/rterrtmgp_coupler.f90.
+If you want to use radiation, modify the spectral properties filenames in the file src/radiation/rterrtmgp_coupler.f90.
+Then run

 ```
 ./compile.sh